Reviews

 DeleteMe Quick Summary

-If youโ€™re concerned about your online footprint, you can use DeleteMe to remove your information from data brokersโ€™ websites.
+If youโ€™re concerned about your online privacy, you can use DeleteMe to remove your information from data brokersโ€™ websites.
 You could do this on your own by sending a request to each site and monitoring that site to make sure your info is actually removed, but DeleteMe takes care of this process for you using a combination of automation and human interaction.

 Specifically, we received removals for 44 data broker listings in June, 19 more in September, and four additional sources were scrubbed in December.
+Then, just one in March of the following year.

 DeleteMe Basics